top of page

 The Cheerio Incident

 Cheerios on the carpet - that was one of my lowest points in my marriage.
 Well, it wasn't just cheerios, it was a bowl full of milk and cheerios that my son had knocked on the floor.
-I had left early for work and my ex was supposed to handle breakfast and drop off so I imagine the spill occurred at some point... and my ex, who had spent the day at home, left it there, all day, likely with the assumption that I would come home and clean it up.
-That was generally his expectation - I was the sole bread winner, but he expected me to do all the cleaning, cooking, and majority of the childcare (the fact that he had to feed our son breakfast was, in his mind, a notable act of service).
+I had left early for work and my ex handled breakfast... despite spending the entire day at home, he left it there, all day, with the assumption that I would come home and clean it up.
+That was generally his expectation - I was the sole bread winner, but he expected me to also do all the cleaning, cooking, and majority of the childcare (the fact that he fed our son breakfast was, in his mind, a notable act of service).

 I came home from work that day and as I neared the table, I saw the that bowl of cheerios on the floor and I just stared at it.
 For a full minute.
 And then...
 I kept on walking.
-Now this wasn't a moment of me standing my ground... it was simply more than I could handle.
+Now this wasn't a moment of me standing my ground... it was just simply more than I could handle.
 The stress of my marriage, work, financial struggles, parenting - spilt milk and cheerios was just too much.
 And that's not even the worst part.
 That bowl and those cheerios laid there for more than a week.
 The milk curdled.
 It smelled.
 I knew my ex would never clean it up but day after day I walked past it because I just couldn't.
 It was all just a reflection of where I was in my life.
-I felt like a rotting mess on the floor.
+I felt like a rotting mess on the floor and like those cheerios, I just kept ignoring me.

 My Unhealthy Obsession with 'Fixing' Me